RahinAshraf/Mockingbirds/README.md

 ## Design Decisions

-We chose to make a switch from using the Google Maps API to Mapbox, due to a conflict with Googles Terms of Services.(See sections 10.4.c.ii of https://developers.google.com/maps/terms-20180207).
+We chose to make a switch from using the Google Maps API to Mapbox, due to a conflict with Googles Terms of Services.
+(See sections 10.4.c.ii of https://developers.google.com/maps/terms-20180207).
 This was a major setback mid development and as a result, there were several limitations with mapbox packages that we had to deal with.

 1. The Mapbox Navigation Package has open issues (https://github.com/eopeter/flutter_mapbox_navigation/issues/145):
-    - Turn by turn navigation can only be used once in an app run.
+    - Turn by turn navigation can only be used once in an app run
     - Could not do redirecting with flutter_mapbox_navigation To compromise, we implemented an additional feature that uses polyline navigation which successfuly redirects the user during journeys.

 2. Mapbox did not support clustering symbols
     - https://github.com/flutter-mapbox-gl/maps/pull/797

-All decisions were discussed with and agreed up by the client.
+All decisions were discussed with and agreed upon by the client.

 ## Known bugs

-- journey_planner_screen.dart and panel_widget.dart
-    - Journey planning produces the list of chosen docking stations in an incorrect order on very rare occassions (bug could not be recreated during testing but presence is speculated)
+- When planning a journey and entering starting/destination points, on rare occassions, the list in the sumarry page is presented in an incorrect order.
+This has not be resolved as it could not be recreated during testing, and is likely due to API calls which we could not control.
-    - Due to API calls
+-

 ## References: